-One of the great things about PDPM is being able to precisely measure the value of the nursing home speech therapy department numerically via the SLP component.
+One of the great things about PDPM is being able to precisely measure the value of the nursing home speech therapy department.
+This can be done numerically via the SLP component.
 SNF Administrators can now easily measure the return on investment of the speech therapy department, as long as he or she has the right tools.

 Here are the 5 valuable characteristics to look for: